 Coordinated approaches.
 Our training and professional development system effectively supports the delivery and continuous improvement of high-quality services.
 4C ensures services for dual language learners and their families.
 We use information from our community assessment about the languages spoken throughout the program service area to anticipate child and family needs.
 We identify community resources and establish ongoing collaborative relationships and partnerships with community organizations to bring services to our children and families.
-We systematically and comprehensively address child and family needs by facilitating meaningful access to program services, including, at a minimum, curriculum, instruction, staffing, supervision, and family partnerships with bilingual staff, oral language assistance and interpretation, or translation of essential program materials.
-We are dedicated to the full and effective participation of all children with disabilities.
-We provide services with appropriate facilities, program materials, curriculum, instruction, staffing, supervision, and partnerships, according to ADA and The 504 Rehabilitation Act.
+We systematically and comprehensively address child and family needs by facilitating meaningful access to program services, including, at a minimum, curriculum, instruction, staffing, supervision, and family partnerships with bilingual staff, oral language assistance and interpretation of all children with disabilities.
+We provide services with appropriate facilities, program materials, curriculum, instruction, staffing, supervision, staffing, supervision, and partnerships, according to ADA and The 504 Rehabilitation Act.